 Having a checklist and following it is super important!
 There are so many things you need to do to even get the RV ready to hit the road.
 If you miss a step something could break or even worse you could be putting yourself and others in danger.

-My friend Janae, of Adventures with TuckNae, created a Free Printable RV Pre- Travel Checklist that’s a great place to start if you’re worried about remembering everything you need to do on a travel day.
-She also has a blog post with advice to new RVers from 32 full-time Rvers.
-My favorite thing to do is take a list like that and plug it in as a checklist on my phone.
-Then I can just check it off on my phone as I go.
+My friend Janae created a Free Printable RV Pre- Travel Checklist.
+It’s a great place to start if you’re worried about remembering everything you need to do on a travel day.
+My favorite thing to do is take a list like the one I mentioned and plug it in as a checklist on my phone.
+Then I can just check it items off on my phone as I go.

 Be prepared with a toolkit and other RV essentials on your first trip out, you never know what might happen.
 Things break and need fixed from time to time (even on new RVs) so it’s important to at least have some basics on hand.